BuyProject/featured-video/readme.txt

 = Installation =

 1. Visit your WordPress Administration interface and go to `Plugins -> Add New`
-2. Search for `Featured Video Plus`, and click `Install Now` below the plugin's name
+2. Search for `WP Featured Video`, and click `Install Now` below the plugin's name
 3. When the installation finished, click `Activate Plugin`

 The plugin is ready to go.
 Now edit your posts and add video links to the `Featured Video` box on the right!
 Plugin specific settings can be found under `Settings -> Media`.